tinysquirrelton/governor-airdrop/README.md

-# GOVERNOR DAO - Main
+# GOVERNOR DAO - Airdrop

 To my frens working on this project,